 README documents.
 This only needs to be done once even if you modify the flight controller software later.

-The SMACCMPilot project supports quadcopter the Iris+, although it could be easily ported to support other Pixhawk-based plaftforms.
+The SMACCMPilot project supports the 3DR Iris+ quadcopter, although it could be easily ported to support other Pixhawk-based plaftforms.

 At this time, platforms with more than 4 motors are not supported.
 All motors must be PWM based, and use the first 4 channels connected to the PX4IO coprocessor.